Quantum pseudo-telepathy: Current research

 In July 2022 a study reported the experimental demonstration of quantum pseudotelepathy via playing the nonlocal version of Mermin-Peres magic square game.

 Greenberger–Horne–Zeilinger game

-The Greenberger–Horne–Zeilinger (GHZ) game is another interesting example of quantum pseudo-telepathy.
-Classically, the game has 75% winning probability.
-However, with a quantum strategy, the players will always win with winning probability equals to 1.
+The Greenberger–Horne–Zeilinger (GHZ) game is another example of quantum pseudo-telepathy.
+Classically, the game has 0.75 winning probability.
+However, with a quantum strategy, the players can achieve a winning probability of 1, meaning they always win.